temporalio/documentation/docs-src/cloud/pricing-faq.md

 **Can I purchase Temporal Cloud through my Amazon, Azure, or Google Cloud Platform marketplace?**

 You can purchase Temporal Cloud credits in the AWS Marketplace.
 Please contact our team at sales@temporal.io to learn more about our private offer on the AWS Marketplace.

+**Do you offer any discounts for startups?**

+Yes.
+If you're part of a startup that has raised $30 million or less in funding and is not a current Temporal Cloud customer, you can apply for free Temporal Cloud credits.
+To learn more and apply, see [Temporal Cloud for Startups](https://temporal.io/startup).